Dates & Prices

 Day 8

-San Cristobal de las CasasYour journey continues as you drive to the Sumidero Canyon, a gigantic natural canyon with walls reaching as high as 1,000 metres.
-Here you’ll hop aboard a boat for an up close and personal tour of this remarkable landscape.
+San Cristobal de las CasasYour journey continues as you drive to the Sumidero Canyon, a gigantic natural canyon with walls reaching as high as 1000 m.
+Here, you’ll hop aboard a boat for an up close and personal tour of this remarkable landscape.
 Be sure to keep an eye (or an ear) out for howler monkeys along the way!
-After your boat tour, drive to the charming city of San Cristobal de las Casas.
-Once in 'San Cris', as it's known, take a walk and soak up the strong old-world atmosphere of this town, which is due in no small part to the grand Spanish colonial architecture, prominent indigenous cultures and winding cobblestone streets.
-Your leader will help orientate you with a walk around the town centre, then you are free to venture wherever your heart desires!
+After your boat trip, drive to the charming city of San Cristobal de las Casas.
+When you arrive in 'San Cris', take a walk and soak up the strong old-world atmosphere of this town, which is due to the grand Spanish architecture, prominent Indigenous cultures and winding cobblestone streets.
+Your leader will help orientate you with a walk around the town centre, and then you’re free to venture wherever your heart desires.

 Meals: Breakfast -